 Other Necessary Coverage

-There are several ancillary plans that can also be very important to physicians.
+There are several ancillary plans that can also be very important to physicians in addition to their physician disability insurance policy.
 For instance, if your business involves a hospital and/or someone paying you a salary, then a retirement benefit plan can be very attractive.

 Retirement Benefit Plans

 Essentially, these plans will replace your 401k/403b contributions should you go on claim.
 That can be very attractive considering that most DI (disability insurance) plans only replace your income, not your ability to save for retirement.
 A substantial sickness or injury could derail your retirement plans without such coverage, even though you might be able to maintain your current lifestyle.

 Key Person Disability Insurance